sakshamsri4/my_portfolio_web/activity_log.md

   - Increased test coverage from 8.8% to 23.3%, exceeding the 20% threshold
   - Successfully generated coverage report with genhtml
   - Fixed all failing tests to ensure a stable test suite

+## [2024-04-23]
+- Added comprehensive tests for home_controller.dart:
+  - Created test file with mock repository implementation
+  - Added tests for controller initialization and data loading
+  - Added tests for skills getter and _computeSkills method
+  - Added tests for navigation and section management
+  - Added tests for image handling with fallback functionality
+  - Added tests for carousel play/pause toggle
+  - Added tests for resource management (scrollController disposal)
+  - Added tests for URL launching, email, WhatsApp, and CV download functions
+  - Added tests for clipboard operations
+  - Increased test coverage for home_controller.dart from 29% to 38%

+- Added comprehensive tests for navigation_controller.dart:
+  - Created test file with proper initialization
+  - Added tests for controller initialization and section keys
+  - Added tests for activeSection management
+  - Added tests for animated greetings and introductions
+  - Added tests for scrollToSection method
+  - Added tests for resource cleanup
+  - Increased test coverage for navigation_controller.dart from 3% to 14%

+- Added comprehensive tests for contact_controller.dart:
+  - Created test file with mock repository implementation
+  - Added tests for controller initialization and data loading
+  - Added tests for contactInfo and socialLinks properties
+  - Added tests for email, WhatsApp, and CV download functions
+  - Added tests for clipboard operations
+  - Increased test coverage for contact_controller.dart from 6% to 21%

+- Overall test coverage improvements:
+  - Increased total project test coverage from 23.3% to 23.7%
+  - Successfully generated and reviewed coverage report
+  - Identified areas for future test improvements